 These strategies can potentially work in any dream in which you can achieve lucidity—in other words, in any dream where you know you’re dreaming.

-If you have any recurring nightmares where you can never achieve lucidity, no matter how obvious the dream may seem, it may be rooted in some more deep-seated psychological issue, such as a traumatic memory or phobia.
+If you have any recurring nightmares where you can never achieve lucidity, no matter how obvious the dream may seem, it may be rooted in some more deep-seated psychological issues, such as a traumatic memory or phobia.

 In such a case, the best way to deal with such nightmares would be treating the underlying cause, not the symptoms.